apache/metron/metron-platform/metron-enrichment/Performance.md

 * The Unified Enrichment topology was able to sustain 308,000 events per second on a small, dedicated 3 node cluster.

 * The values used to achieve these results with the Unified Enrichment topology follows.
+You should not attempt to use these parameters in your topology directly.
+These are specific to the environment and workload and should only be used as a guideline.
 	```
 	enrichment.workers=9
 	enrichment.acker.executors=9
 	enrichment.join.cache.size=100000
   	threat.intel.join.cache.size=100000
 	kafka.spout.parallelism=27
 	enrichment.join.parallelism=54
 	threat.intel.join.parallelism=9